udexon/UCollab/Q25_UCollab.md

 And grow?

 National currency ratio to cryptocurrency change over time?

+- Use bullet indent to signify new section - easiest, change later.

+- Shared economy app, Uber, AirBnB, Food Panda etc, are best example of free software spin off replacing conventional businesses.
+These have been achieved with existing software engineering innovations.

+- Cryptocurrencies is another example.
+But 99% adoption requires Signal, awareness of public key encryption - insufficient education.
+Datong Token.

 <hr>
 Welcome to the future of "Cloudless Computing", with UCollab Universal Collaborative Programming Platform.